-Goodnight was the representative for Kentucky’s 3rd congressional district and was a Democrat.
+Goodnight was the representative for Kentucky’s 3rd congressional district as a Democrat.
 He served from 1893 to 1895.

 He was previously the representative for Kentucky’s 3rd congressional district as a Democrat from 1891 to 1893; and the representative for Kentucky’s 3rd congressional district as a Democrat from 1889 to 1891.